Learning Hubs in Marin County

 That's why numerous community partners have come together to address this challenge by sharing space, staff, and services to support the distance learning needs of students who can not afford private Distance Learning support services.

-While many Learning Hubs were started to serve a specific school or student population, other existing Childcare Centers have adapted their programs, such as before/aftercare services, into Learning Hubs.
+While many Learning Hubs were started to serve a specific school or student population, other existing Childcare Centers adapted their programs, such as before/aftercare services, into Learning Hubs.
 Some are located on school campuses, while others are located in community centers.
 And while most are serving younger elementary students, a few have also opened to support middle school and high school students.

 In coordination with various Partners, the County, and the Marin County office of Education, Backbone Team staff are working with Learning Hub organizers to track and share student data.
 Using this information, Partners can ensure equitable access to Learning Hub services, respond to community and student needs, coordinate with schools, and advocate for additional resources.